rogerniesten/korifi-on-kind/README.md

 $ ./install_korifi.sh

 # then install a service broker and activate a service
-$ install_service_via_korifi_marketplace.sh
+$ demo_service_via_korifi_marketplace.sh
 ```

 After a check for prerequisits, the world-simplest-service-broker is installed in kubernetes.
-Please note that the instructions in the repository are to install it in docker.
+Please note that there are some behaviour to be concidered when executing this demo on a Korifi cluster in KIND.
 As the docker network is not available by default in the underlying kubernetes cluster (kind), the instructions have been altered to install the service broker in kubernetes, so it is directly available from the kubernetes pods.
 For this purpose, the files broker-deployment.yaml and broker-service.yaml have been created.
 Then name and IP of the pod of the service-broker will be retrieved (as they are dynamically created) to compose the URL for the service-broker
 The service-broker must be reachable from pods in korifi (so from kubernetes), hence an attempt to access the service-broker URL via curl from a temporary pod
 When all is fine, cf create-service-broker is used to create the service broker
 After the service is enabled (using cf enable-service-access) it is available via the korify marketplace (cf marketplace)
 Finally instances of this service can be created using cf create-service)
 By a final cf service command is shown that the service (instance) is available in korifi.
-Due to the fact that it is a dummy service, no actions can be performed to show it is working.
+Due to the fact that it is a dummy service, no actions can be performed to show this service is actually working.

 Sources:
 - https://github.com/cloudfoundry-community/worlds-simplest-service-broker